Rhawnhurst, Philadelphia

-Rhawnhurst is a residential neighborhood in the Northeast section of Philadelphia, named for George and William Rhawn by area real estate developers.
+Rhawnhurst is a residential neighborhood in the Northeast section of Philadelphia, Pennsylvania, United States, named for George and William Rhawn by area real estate developers.
 Roughly bordered by Cottman Avenue to the south, Pennway Street to the west, the Pennypack Creek to the north, and Roosevelt Boulevard to the east, Rhawnhurst encompasses ZIP codes 19152 and part of ZIP code 19111.
 The geographic center of Rhawnhurst is at the intersection of Castor Avenue and Rhawn Street.

 History

 By 1940, development in Philadelphia had almost reached Cottman Avenue, but large areas of the Northeast, including Rhawnhurst, were still farmland.
 Though much development had taken place in neighboring Mayfair, the area between Pennypack Park and Cottman Avenue west of the Roosevelt Boulevard had not been subdivided.
 The baby boom after World War II caused a demand for housing that continued into the 1960s.
 The new housing stock was built in the open areas of Northeast Philadelphia.
 Most homes in Rhawnhurst are twins, along with some ranchers and duplexes, largely built by local home builder A.P.
 Orleans.